 Upward Bound provides fundamental support to participants in their preparation for college entrance.
 The program provides opportunities for participants to succeed in their pre-college performance and ultimately in their higher education pursuits.
 Upward Bound serves high school students from low-income families and high school students from families in which neither parent holds a bachelor’s degree.
 The goal of Upward Bound is to increase the rate at which participants complete secondary education and enroll in and graduate from institutions of postsecondary education.

-The program serves more than 80 students in grades 9 through 12 from Battle Creek area schools.
+The program serves more than 80 students in grades 9 through 12 from Battle Creek Central High School.

 - Academic tutoring in college preparatory courses

 - College visitation/cultural events

 - Tuition at no cost for six credit hours at Kellogg Community College for eligible recent graduates of Upward Bound

 - Free textbooks for courses taken during the bridge component

 - Academic assessment and support services provided at no cost by the KCC Division of Student Services

 - The Bridge Component is a division of Student Support Services

 - Study skills, college planning and career exploration courses